shkherad/rails-activerecord-many-to-many/README.md

 dave = Artist.create!(name: 'Dave Grohl', dob: DateTime.parse("January 14, 1969"))
 beck = Artist.create!(name: 'Beck Hansen', dob: DateTime.parse("July 8, 1970"))

-kurt.songs << lithium
-kurt.songs << come_as

-dave.songs << lithium

-beck.songs << golden_age
-beck.songs << lost_cause
-beck.songs << lonesome_tears
 ```

+In the console:

+* Get an artist.
+	> kurt = Artist.first

+* Show all the songs he has contributed to.
+	> kurt.song_contributions

+* Show all his songs.
+This is using a through relationship.
+	> kurt.songs

+* Get a Song.
+	> come_as = Song.last

+* Create a SongContribution.
+	> kurt.song_contributions.create(role: 'writer', song: come_as)

+* Reload the artist from the DB.
+	> kurt.reload

+* Kurt now has one song.
+	> kurt.songs

+* See how a JOIN was created.
+	> SongContribution.all

+* Another way to create contribution.
+	> lithium	= Song.find_by(title: 'lithium')

+	> SongContribution.create!(artist: kurt, song: lithium, role: 'guitar')

+	> kurt.reload

+	> kurt.songs

+	> SongContribution.all

 ## Lab
 #### In the Rails console.
-- Take a look at each Artist's songs.
-- Take a look at each Song's artists.
+- Make Beck the 'writer' of 'Lost Cause'.
+Use beck.song_contributions.create.

+- Make Beck the 'singer' for 'Lonesome Tears'.
+Use SongContributor.create.

+- Make Beck the 'writer' of 'Golden Age'.
+Use beck.song_contributors.build.
+Then beck.save.

+- Make Dave Grohl the guitarist on both Nirvana songs.
+Use \<song\>.artists.create here.

+#### Draw the contents of the DB.
-- Draw the contents of each Artist, SongColloborator and Song table in the DB.
+- Draw the contents of each Artist, SongColloborator and Song table in the DB at this point.
 - Show an instructor your drawings.

+#### Populate/Seed the DB with the above.
+Use \<artist\>.song_contributions.create here.

 #### In the UI
 - Take a look at each Artist's songs.
 - Take a look at each Song's artists.

 Oops, some work needs to be done here, ay!
+Lets do that below.

 ## Demo